Dracula (Castlevania): In other media

 Dracula appears as a recurring villain in the 1989 animated series Captain N: The Game Master.
 He is never referred to by name, only being addressed as "The Count".
 He is depicted as a lanky vampire in a yellow suit, later changed to black and blue in the show's third season.
 He seeks to terrorize the land of Castlevania, but is typically thwarted by Simon Belmont and the N Team.
 He has a strained relationship with his teenage son Alucard.
 Dracula appears as a boss in Super Smash Bros.
 Ultimate.
 He also appears in the game's Adventure Mode: World of Light as the boss at the end of a Castlevania-themed map.
 Dracula, alongside Trevor Belmont, were added to Dead by Daylight in August 2024 with the release of the Castlevania expansion.

-Dracula appears as a central character in the 2017 animated series Castlevania, voiced by Graham McTavish.
+Dracula appears as a central character in the 2017 animated series Castlevania, voiced by Scottish actor Graham McTavish.
 The series adapts the events of Castlevania III: Dracula's Curse and reveals how Dracula first comes to meet his human wife, Lisa, and later how her unjust execution drives him to wage extinction on mankind.
 He is defeated at the end of season two by the combined efforts of Trevor Belmont, Sypha Belnades, and his son Alucard.
 Following his death, a number of individuals work to bring about Dracula's resurrection, including Death, who very nearly succeeds in resurrecting Dracula along with Lisa in the body of a Rebis.
 Though Trevor Belmont destroys both the Rebis and Death, through unexplained means, Dracula and Lisa return to life.
 The two set out to build a new life for themselves, contemplating moving to Whitby and resolving to not tell Alucard that they are alive for the time being, feeling that he needs closure.